5 Surefire Signs You're Finally Ready For A Serious Relationship

 And while you understand the positive assets you are bringing to a relationship, you also know that you are flawed.
 You don't necessarily have to love your flaws, but you are aware that they exist — and that whomever you partner with will have flaws of their own.
 Even if you aren't able to love your own flaws completely, you will be able to understand that your partner's flaws are important.
 Your flaws are what test your love and prove it to be strong.

 You also aren't holding your future partner to some unattainable standard.
 You know there is no such thing as having a boyfriend/girlfriend/partner “of your dreams.”
-Whomever you end up with will be very real — and you will want them that way.
+Whoever you end up with will be very real — and you will want them that way.

 3. You Are Less Tolerant Of Bullsh*t